stt-datacore/website/static/crew/tucker_mirror_crew.md

 published: true
 ---

-Four event features and a handful of other Tucker/Mirror weekends should provide a couple thawpertunities each year.
-His daily use chances may dry up quickly with no base above 700, but factor in a spot in the Jury Rigger collection and he has several opportunities to pull his weight.
+Four event features and a handful of other Tucker/trait weekends should provide a couple thawpertunities each year.
+His daily use chances are what you would expect from a 2016 crew, but a second post-release collection gives him plenty of behold screen value for veteran players who aren't looking for daily contributions from their super rares.